arapulido/katacoda-scenarios/autoscaling-k8s/step2.md

 To deploy the Datadog agent, first we need to create the service account that will be used by the agent and give it the right RBAC persmissions.

-In the editor, open the file called `serviceaccount.yaml` and browse it a bit.
+In the editor, open the file called `serviceaccount.yaml` in the "datadog" folder and browse it a bit.
 You can see that we are going to create a service account called `datadog-agent` and give it some permissions to the Kubernetes API through a ClusterRole and a ClusterRoleBinding.
 You can learn more about RBAC in [the official Kuberentes documentation](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).

-Create the service account, the ClusterRole and the ClusterRoleBinding applying the `serviceaccount.yaml` manifest: `kubectl apply -f datadog/serviceaccount.yaml`{{execute}}
+Create the service account, the ClusterRole and the ClusterRoleBinding by applying the `serviceaccount.yaml` manifest: `kubectl apply -f datadog/serviceaccount.yaml`{{execute}}

 Finally, we will deploy the Datadog agent.
 In the editor, open the file called `datadog-agent.yaml` and explore the different options we have set up for our agent.
 Can you tell what options set up APM and log collection?